-- 8.10.2.5 Lots shown on a plan of subdivision, which does not incorporate common property, will be provided with a point of supply and individual meter position for each lot.
-For the purpose of establishing a single point of supply for each of the lots, all of the lots shown on the plan of subdivision must abut a public road reserve. - 8.10.2.6 The point of supply, consumer's terminals and metering equipment must be arranged in accordance with clauses 6.2 (Point of Supply), 6.3 (Consumer's Terminals) and 8.10.1 (Single Occupancy).
+8.10.2.5 Lots shown on a plan of subdivision, which does not incorporate common property, will be provided with a point of supply and individual meter position for each lot.
+For the purpose of establishing a single point of supply for each of the lots, all of the lots shown on the plan of subdivision shall abut a public road reserve.

+The point of supply, consumer's terminals and metering equipment shall be arranged in accordance with clauses 6.2 (Point of Supply), 6.3 (Consumer's Terminals) and 8.10.1 (Single Occupancy).